 Atienna sighed, closed her eyes, felt the cold of the ice wall behind her press through her layers of clothing.
 She tried to amalgamate the information she had gathered from Pi and from Cadence’s end.

 Firstly, ELPIS was not a new terrorist organization.
-It was an ancient one.
-Secondly, what was assumedly ELPIS’s original founders passed on what were essentially their souls and memories to people near death’s door via resistors.
-In a sense, Atienna thought, that was strangely similar to the way to how True Conductors came to be.
+It was an archaic one.
+Secondly, the people Atienna presumed were ELPIS’s original founders passed on what were essentially their souls and memories to people near death’s door via resistors.
+In a sense—or so Atienna thought—that was strangely similar to how True Conductors were.
 Curious.
 Thirdly, every experience an ELPIS leader underwent while in someone else’s guise was lost when the ELPIS leader ‘died’ and entered another person’s guise.

 Really… what a ludicrous existence.